AI-hub-keskisuomi/AI_hub_keskisuomi/WP2_digipathology/tumor-stroma-ratio/readme.md

 # Kuvien pilkkominen QuPath-työkalulla tehdyistä annotoinneista / Tiling from QuPath-annotations

 Opetusdata on pilkottu QuPath-työkaluilla tehdyistä annotoinneista.
 Tiedosto ***tile_from_qupath.py*** sisältää python-skriptin, jonka avulla saa pilkottua annotoidut kohdat kuvatiiliksi.
-Ohjeet skriptin käyttöön löytyy tiedostosta.
-Tarvittavat kirjastot ovat
+Ohjeet ja tarvittavat kirjastot skriptin käyttöön löytyvät tiedoton alusta.

+*Training data is tiled from QuPath-annotations using python-script ***tile_from_qupath.py***.
+Instructions and libraries needed to run the script are included in the beginning of the file.*